ramit21/aws-ses/README.md

 terraform plan
 terraform apply
 ```
-2. Configure the access keys of this user in config.json, along with region of SES being used.
+2. Configure the region and the access keys of user created above in config.json.
+Take the secret access key of the user from terraform state file.
 3. Register the email addresses and verify them.

 Execute mail sending code: